gopkumr/gopkumr.github.io/content/post/restapi-mcp-apim.md

 [McpServerToolType]
 public class WeatherPredictionTool(WeatherService weatherService) {
-    private readonly WeatherService _weatherService = weatherService;
+    //Wraps the logic to call the Weather REST API. private readonly WeatherService _weatherService = weatherService;

     [McpServerTool, Description("Calls the Weather Prediction API and returns a weather forecast for a given city.")]